gzldsss/Isle-of-Regrets-A-Vivid-Odyssey/WEEKLYDIARY.md

 I also made the carousel spin, which was a huge undertaking because my model of the carousel was not very accurate and required adjustments to the model.

 ## 😈Week 14

 I optimized the game and fixed some sound confusion issues.
 I asked a friend to play this game, and they all gave me a lot of advice, which I recorded in my thesis.
+I added a lot of interactive objects, and then used GarageBand to create a lot of sound effects and added them to the game.

+Then I edited the video.